ChrislyBear-GH/Factorio-BotPrioritizer/README.md

 [controls]: https://i.ibb.co/6Jm8Wr2/hotkey.png "Keyboard configuration"
 [selection]: https://i.ibb.co/DQz1vw0/selection.png "Screenshot of the selection tool"

-# Bot Prioritizer 0.1.3
+# Bot Prioritizer 0.1.4

-## A selection tool to help with building things quicker
+## A mod to help with building things quicker

 Have you ever stood in front of a large blueprint that is going **to be built** or things **to be upgraded** with all the neccessary things **in your pocket** and your **personal robots ready to go**, but **nothing happens** because the **base robots** took the job and are on their long, long way?
 Or have you ever **deconstructed** a few things to quickly **place them somewhere else** but the base robots **took everything far away** into the central logistics storage?